 This project provides a range of investment options to implement activities that reduce fine sediment losses and improve the quality of water flowing from the BBB region.
 Extension support and property management planning will identify opportunities for improved management practices, gully remediation and landscape rehydration activities that will contribute to a reduction of fine sediment exported from hillslope erosion to the Great Barrier Reef.

 Greening Australia aims to aims to deliver a reduction in fine sediments of approximately 2,350 tonnes per year in the Bowen Broken Bogie region.
-Stabilisation works will be completed on nine large alluvial gullies on Byrne Valley and Kirknie Stations, including implementing improved grazing management practices.
+Stabilisation works will be completed on large alluvial gullies on Byrne Valley Station, including implementing improved grazing management practices.
 A Reef Credits project will also be piloted.

 Landholders Driving Change